vikrantRajan/MEVN-stack-project/ReadMe.txt

 "npm install" on the root directory of the project
 AND inside the "checklist-app" folder a second time

-After that you can run "npm run dev" to start the local server.
+After that you can run "npm run dev" (from the root directory) to start the local server.

 The dependencies I am using:
 1. Express - backend framework